osman144/js-notes/13-binary-heaps/1-binary-heaps.md

 * **Min Binary Heap**: The parent nodes are always smaller than the child nodes.
 Every child node after the root should be greater.

 * **Max Binary Heap**: The parent nodes are always greater than the child nodes.
 The root is the largest node in the tree.
-Every child after the root should be smaller.
-Each parent has at most two child nodes.
-The value of each parent node is always greater than its child node.
-In a max binary heap, the parent is greater than the children but there are no guarantees between sibling nodes.
 	- All the children of each node are as full as they can be and left children are filled out first.

 ## Representation